 Equipping students to impact their world for Christ requires more than a strong academic program.
 It also requires discipline; that is, instruction and training in correct principles and habits that will prepare students for future use in God's kingdom.
 I Timothy 4:7b-8 says, "Train yourself to be godly.
 For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come."
 Thus, SJCS teachers and staff are committed to train students according to biblical principles that encourage the development of Godly character.

-This training happens through direct instruction in our Cat Trax Character Education program, but even more frequently through day-to-day experiences in the classroom.
-Our ultimate goal is to help each student GROW to his/her full potential every year in these key areas:
+Our goal is to help each secondary student ROAR: